-We sometimes offer external manifestations of Christ in our lives as proof of our faith; but Christ directs us to something that can not be duplicated without His power, that is to love the way He loved, (unconditionally)!
+We sometimes offer external manifestations of Christ in our lives as proof of our faith; but Christ directs us to something that cannot be duplicated without His power, which is to love the way He loved, (unconditionally)!

 When God’s love is made perfect in us, we receive a love that goes beyond the desire to be loved back.
 In fact, Christ loved Judas, even though He was aware that he was His betrayer.

 Jesus went to the cross so that we could be cleansed of guilt, shame, and wrath.
 This love is not normal in a world that places itself first.
 Because of His love, Jesus allowed Himself to be sacrificed.

 Jesus Christ has purged us from all sin.
 We are now free to serve and love Him, and to love one another!
 It is this sacrificial love that will bring forth the joy and peace that passes understanding!

 This new commandment presses beyond our natural human inclinations and is only possible by the empowerment of the Holy Spirit.